Can I taste your products?

 Yes with pleasure!
-Come visit us at 31 rue Gabin, Laval (H7K 1T6).
-You could taste our honey and honeycombs for free before you buy them.
+Come visit us at our location in Laval.
+You can taste our honey and honeycombs for free before you buy them.
+By appointments only.

 Do you deliver?